AkshantVats/Learning/InterviewCampProblems/README.md

   11. You're given a list of Marbles.
 Each marble can have one of 3 colors (Red, White or Blue).Arrange the marbles in order of the colors (Red -> White -> Blue).Colors are represented as follows:0 - Red 1 - White 2 - Blue

   12. Given an array of integers that can be both +ve and -ve, find the contiguous subarray with the largest sum.For example:  [1,2,-1,2,-3,2,-5]  -> first 4 elements have the largest sum.
 Return (0,3)

+  13. Given an array of positive integers, find a subarray that sums to a given number X.For e.g, input = [1,2,3,5,2] and X=8, Result = [3,5] (indexes 2,3)